claudio4j/claudio4j.github.io/_posts/2017-09-25-Wildfly-11-Web-Console-New-Features.md

 It is possible to browse the content of deployments, this is useful when an user wants to navigate the contents of deployments and download its contents.

+Emmanuel Hugonnet [blogged a detailed view](http://wildfly.org/news/2017/09/08/Exploded-deployments/) about this feature.

 ![Browse deployments]({{ site.baseurl }}/images/20170925-browse_1.png "Browse deployments")
 <p><small>Browse deployments option</small></p>